 I came to art quite late in life following a diagnosis of breast cancer, a life experience which thankfully guided me to stop procrastinating and get going.
-Every day feels like a bonus, and I truly appreciate the health that I have.
+Every day feels like a bonus, and I truly appreciate the health and opportunities that I have.

 I like to take my easel and oil paints out and about, setting up and painting ‘alla prima’ (in one go) in front of the subject.
 I feel part of the scene – birdsong, passing conversations, warm sun, cold wind, the smell of the earth – these things come back to me when I look back on my work.
 Time limits, fast-changing light and weather all help me focus on getting the big shapes down whilst avoiding detail.